 - Dance and Movement sessions for Social Prescription (Healing, Expressive and Recovery Arts) HERA – NHS surgeries (since 2013)

-- ‘Dancing for Health and Wellbeing’(since 2012),
+- ‘Dancing for Health and Wellbeing’( Healthy Lifestyles Team, Brighton and Hove City Council since 2012),

-- Recovery College (intermittent delivery since 2017)
+- Recovery College (2021 – 2017)

 - ‘Finding your Compass’ (in collaboration with film maker Fiona Geilinger, 2018 – 2012)